Málaga: Spanish as a foreign language

 Málaga has become one of the leading destinations for Spanish courses.
 In 2017, 16,692 students visited Málaga to enroll in Spanish courses, 17.6% more than 2016.

 Universities in Málaga

 The public University of Málaga (UMA) was created in 1972.
-Earlier in the 20th-century a branch of the University of Granada (a Faculty of Economic and Business Sciences) had been opened in the city in 1963.
-As of 2012 the UMA had 35,354 students.
+Further, in 1963, a branch of the University of Granada (a Faculty of Economic and Business Sciences) opened.

 The campus of the UMA is located in the Western neighbourhood of Teatinos.
-There are 13 different faculties, namely: Fine Arts, Science, Communication, Education, Health Sciences, Economic and Business Sciences, Business and Management, Law, Social Work and Studies, Humanities, Medicine, Psychology, and Tourism.
-In addition there are 5 higher technical schools, the Higher Polytechnic School, the Higher Technical School of Architecture, the Higher Technical School of Telecommunication Engineering, the Higher Technical School of Industrial Engineering and the Higher Technical School of Computer Engineering.